SanderBeekhuis/workshop-git/slides/3_discussion.md

 |3. | `git rebase main && git merge --fast-forward`  | Rebase and fast-forward  |  Rebase and merge |
 |4. | `git rebase main && git merge`| Semi-linear merge | N/A |

 ---

+# Do you look at commit history when reviewing code?

+1. Yes, and I ask my colleagues to rebase when it doesn't make sense.
+2. Yes, but if it is not that great I just ignore it.
+3. No, not really

+---
 # The end